hersfeldtn/projectionpasta/README.md

 - Pillow
 - scipy   (if using interpolation; won't be imported otherwise)

 Either will run as a command-line program, and the latter can potentially be imported and used as a python function.
+I've only tested these on Windows, but there's no particular reason to think the python version shouldn't work on other operating systems.

 The following projections are currently supported:
 - Equirectangular / Plate Caree